Anujverma89/cheetsheets/AIML/pandas.md

 **TUTORIAL**
 *DataFram is a two dimensional datastrucutre that can store int, character, floating point , categorial and more*
 *Every column is series*
+*Cleaning data is called data munging or data wrangling*

 # this way we can create dataframe here distinoary key becomes column